Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-ranges.md

 ## Set values or formulas

-These examples show how to set values and formulas for a single cell or a range of cells.
+The following examples show how to set values and formulas for a single cell or a range of cells.

 ### Set value for a single cell